Building Demolition: If you are a homeowner or contractor with plans to demolish an

 chapter added to bring the reader up to 2011.

-Pick it up at the Town Manager's office or Chelmsford Copy and Secretarial Center at 13 Alpine Lane for $30 each.
+Pick it up at the Town Manager's office or Charles Frederick Jewelers at 18 Alpine Lane for $30.

 Chelmsford Historical Commission website designed and produced by Fred Merriam

 all recent photographs were taken by Chelmsford Historical Commission members